 - If you are a permanent resident, your proxy will need to provide the date permanent residency was granted.

-- Finally, your proxy must ensure that they bring a current drivers licence or another form of photo identification to prove their identity on they day of your enrolment.
+- Finally, your proxy must ensure that they bring a current drivers licence or other form of photo identification to prove their identity on the day of your (proxy) enrolment.
 Without this they will not be able to act as your proxy.

 Your offer letter will explain how you enrol at University and what you should bring with you that day.
 You will also receive instructions from the Faculty directly via email on the same day as you receive your offer.
 Some things you need to bring include: